 - Turn the temperature to 350°F/180°C and continue baking for 45-55 minutes until the filling is bubbling and the pastry is browned.

-- If the pie is browning too much at the end of the baking, loosely tent it with aluminum foil.
+- If the pie browns too much at the end of baking, loosely tent it with aluminum foil.

 - Once baked, let the pie cool down for at least 3 hours until it's still slightly warm or at room temperature before slicing it.
 Serve with a scoop of vanilla ice cream.